maccarth32/hands_on_containers_on_frontier/README.md

 You will see that the container built by `lammpsmultistagecomplex.def` is a lot smaller.

 If you go this route, there will be some trial and error involved when you identifying the runtime libraries that you need to copy between stages.
+So use the bigger images as is since it is much more convenient.
 But multistage builds are a useful tool to have in your back pocket should you ever need it.

 (To save you some time, copy the `lammps.sif lammpsmultistagesimple.sif lammpsmultistagecomplex.sif`